HatchApps/xavier-help/focus.md

 ---
 # Focus

-Xavier Focus allows you to select from a library of tools and build a workflow that suits the business processes you have developed around specific accounting jobs such as Tax Returns, Monthly Bookkeeping or Year End.
+Dext Precision's Focus feature allows you to select from a library of tools and build a workflow that suits the business processes you have developed around specific accounting jobs such as Tax Returns, Monthly Bookkeeping or Year End.

-Looking for some inspiration on how to use Xavier Focus?
+Looking for some inspiration on how to use Focus?
 Check out our [Blog Post](https://xavier-analytics.com/blog/2020/05/29/focus-hacks/) on how to supercharge your processes with Focus here: [LINK](https://xavier-analytics.com/blog/2020/05/29/focus-hacks/)

 For a guide to our latest Focus Update, introducing [Repeating Flows](/focus.html#repeating-flows), you can watch a quick